dileeppdkr/stock-exchange/README.md

 ## To install all dependencies, compile:
 	bin/setup
-## To run the code so it accepts input from a file:
+## To run the code so it accepts input from a console:
 	bin/stock
 	$ buy 20 1 1
 	currently bought stock units 0